AI & Purpose Vs. Task

-SaaS stocks have dropped sharply over the past few weeks following several doomsday articles predicting that AI will replace them in the enterprise.
-The idea is that, today, people use SaaS products to complete tasks, but soon AI agents could handle those tasks, reducing the need for SaaS software and interfaces and leading to significant headcount cuts.
+SaaS stocks have dropped sharply over the past few weeks following a variety of doomsday-like articles predicting that AI will replace SaaS products in the enterprise.
+The idea is that today people use SaaS products to complete tasks, but soon AI agents could handle those tasks, reducing the need for SaaS software interfaces and the people who use them, leading to significant headcount cuts.

 There's no doubt that this narrative has caught a lot of people's attention and that certainly was part of the sell-off, but if you looked at the valuations of the large SaaS companies a couple of months ago, most people would've thought they were out of whack.
 Many of these companies are quite mature and beginning to enter a slow/post-growth stage, which doesn't justify the large multiples they had a few years ago.
 So I think what's happening is more of a correction, with growth investors moving money to less mature, higher-growth companies, particularly AI-focused companies.

-I do think we’ll see some headcount reductions from the more mature SaaS companies in the coming months, though that’s more likely due to years of heavy stock-based compensation inflating share counts and depressing earnings per share as growth slows, driving valuation pressure.
+I do think we’ll see some headcount reductions from the more mature SaaS companies in the coming months, though that’s more likely due to years of heavy stock-based compensation inflating share counts and depressing earnings per share as growth slows, hurting valuations.
 Though I imagine the headlines will be less about valuation and a cost structure reset and more about "AI is taking jobs!".

 Putting that aside, many people who believe that AI agents will take lots and lots of jobs (as opposed to making current staff more productive) think of a job as a series of tasks rather than a series of outcomes.
 Take an SDR (Sales Development Representative) who is focused on generating top-of-funnel sales activity.
-AI agents will no doubt take on many of the tasks of these workers, such as automatically scoring leads, researching prospects, or sending emails to prospects.
+AI agents will no doubt take on many of the tasks that are done by these workers, such as automatically scoring leads, researching prospects, and sending emails to prospects.
 No question.
 But that's not why companies hire SDRs.
-They hire SDRs to generate high-quality meetings with prospects.
+They hire SDRs to generate high-quality meetings with qualified prospects.
 And that's really difficult to do.
-So AI agents will take on many of the tasks SDRs do, making SDRs more efficient, but not necessarily taking on the entire outcome of the job.
+So AI agents will take on many of the tasks that SDRs do, making SDRs more efficient, but not necessarily taking on the entire outcome of the job.

 Jensen Huang made this same point recently on the No-Priors podcast, calling it "purpose versus task."